harshascode/mkvcinemas/README.md

 1: Short and sweet intro. use keyword 'mkvcinemas' somewhere in the intro if it possible to add.
 2: Table. (format: Markdown)
 3: Review.
 4: Give me simple 5 Faqs.
-4. Give a 150 character seo friendly meta description. for example: (Find out where to watch or stream Vedaa movie online on mkvcinemas | Entertainment.
-Also Watch Vedaa trailer, check cast & crew & browse gallery.)
+4. Give a 150 character seo friendly meta description.

 Use below Article as a Resource for your content. dont copy thire style or anything write like any famouse writer style. ok?